alessio-git21/Global-warming-and-CO2-emission-a-study-about-correlation-and-causation/README.md

 ![download](https://github.com/alessio-git21/Global-warming-and-CO2-emission-a-study-about-correlation-and-causation/assets/100300894/108a56d6-d011-449f-8720-b4d2a6380256)

 ## Results
-In this section the results about the correlation and causation test are shown.
+In this section the results about the correlation and causation tests are shown.

 ### Spearman rank order correlation test